 With most faceoffs, each side has its advantages and disadvantages.
 Google AMP vs. Facebook Instant Articles is no exception.
 But the bottom line is: despite their few downfalls, both AMP and FIA exist to improve users’ mobile web experiences by delivering fast-loading mobile pages.

-With the new AMP feature in Instapage, you can create fast-loading AMP post-click landing pages in just minutes, using a designer-friendly builder, built-in validator tool, advanced analytics, and more.
-If you’re an Enterprise customer, sign into your account and start building AMP post-click landing pages immediately.
+With the new AMP feature in Instapage, you can create fast-loading AMP post-click pages in just minutes, using a designer-friendly builder, built-in validator tool, advanced analytics, and more.
+If you’re an Enterprise customer, sign into your account and start building AMP post-click experiences immediately.
 If not, request an AMP demo and experience the Instapage difference yourself.